 The Estate Agents Act 1979 also states an agent must tell you what is included in their fee – the property details, advertising costs, placing it on property portals, and ‘For Sale’ boards.

-All fees must be clearly explained & confirmed in writing before you are committed or have any liability towards an estate agent.
+All estate agent charges must be clearly explained & confirmed in writing before you are committed or have any liability towards an online or local agent.
 Don’t get bullied or feel obliged to use an agent if they haven’t taken the correct steps.

 Look around if you are quoted extras like up-front registration fees, fees for photos or floor plans, and advertising or marketing costs.
 There are enough agents to choose from without upfront costs.

 The only additional upfront cost may be for an Energy Performance Certificate (EPC).
 Most agents can arrange this for you, but there is no obligation to go with their recommendation.
-The agent is almost certainly receiving payment for recommending their provider.
+The agent is almost certainly receiving a commission payment for their recommendation.

 Make sure they are clear and explain what happens if you find a buyer yourself.
 If it is a Sole Agency Agreement, then you shouldn’t have to pay the fee.
 But if you sign a Sole Selling Rights Agreement, then you will have to pay them regardless of who finds the buyer.

-Check how quickly you can get out of the contract if you are not happy with their service.
+Typically, you will be tied into an agency contract for 4 – 12 weeks.
+Check how quickly you can terminate the contract if you are not happy with their service.
 Ideally, go for a tie-in period of no more than six weeks.

 When do you have to pay an estate agent’s fee?

-Go with an online agent and part or all of their fees are due upfront.
+Go with an online estate agent and part or all of their fees are due upfront.
 With high street agents, payment is due when contracts exchange.
-The estate agent submits their invoice to your solicitor – you should check the fee is correct.
+The estate agent submits their invoice to your solicitor, make sure you check if the fee is correct.
 But you don’t actually pay until the sale completes.

 Typically, your solicitor pays the estate agent from the completion monies.
 This way, you don’t need to write a cheque or transfer funds to the estate agent at all.